fabianstrue/MLiAS_YouTubeSentiment/README.md

 # SingleChannelModelling

-A lightweight project that scrapes Casey Neistat’s YouTube channel, computes emotion‐based scores for each video, and explores how those emotional features relate to engagement.
+A project that scrapes Casey Neistat’s YouTube channel, computes emotion‐based scores for each video, and explores how those emotional features may relate to engagement.

 ## What’s here